je2mz/zomZomHappyFunZone/playableCharacters/bard.md

 ## Cantrips

-### Harmony
+### Healing Aura

-_You play a melody that brings your ally strength and power._
+_You play a melody that brings peace to your allies._

-Select **ally** target.
-Harmony will remain on this target until you select another ally target.

-Ally with Harmony will block (1d4)+2 damage from all success hits.
+This aura will remain active and cost no action points until you switch auras.

+You and your allies within range of this aura will heal 3 health once per turn.
+You may step into the aura during your turn.

-### Friction
+### Adrenaline Aura

-Select **enemy** target.
-Friction will remain on this target until you select another enemy target.

-Enemy with Friction will receive (2d4)+2 extra damage on all successful hits on target.
+_You play a sick solo that boosts your teams morale._

+This aura will remain active and cost no action points until you switch auras.

+You and your allies within range of this aura gain an additional 10ft of movement per turn.
+You may step into the aura during your turn.

 ## Abilities

-### Ballad
+### Amp It Up

 _You dance and play a ballad that brings joy and strength to allies within range._

-All allies within a 40x40ft square from you receive a (2d6)+2 heal while you are channeling Ballad.

-During the channel you have a movement speed of 10ft during your turn.
+Healing Aura: You and your allies within range of this aura will heal 10 health once per turn.
+You may step into the aura during your turn.

+Adrenaline Aura: You and your allies within range of this aura gain an additional 20ft of movement per turn.
+You may step into the aura during your turn.

+Amp It Up finishes just before your next turn begins.

 ### Beat Box

-_You bust a beat box causing enemies to be distracted by your awkward raps._
+_You bust a beat box causing enemies to be blown away by your rhythm._

-All enemies in a 25x25ft square from where you project your beats take (2d6)+2 damage while you channel your raps.

-The center of your Beat Box may be projected up to 50ft away from where you are standing.

-During the channel you have a movement speed of 15ft during your turn.
+Deal 1d8 damage in a cone in front of you.
+Push all enemies 10ft away from you.